MicrosoftDocs/appcenter-docs/docs/sdk/limitations.md

 1. Crashes caused by `StackOverflowException` are not reported.
 This is a limitation of the .NET runtime.
 2. Only crashes caused by .NET exceptions are reported, not C/C++ crashes.
-3. When using .NET Core, the session length is not reset after spending time into the minimized window state.
-Thus porting from .NET Framework to .NET Core causes session duration to increase and thus session count to decrease.